 In case you run campaigns on ad platforms, you'll be serving ads on global ad inventory, so be sure to check the info about the size before you upload the creative (as a rule, this information is displayed in the dashboard when you create a campaign).

-How to keep banner size perfect automatically?
+How to keep the banner size perfect automatically?

-If you want to automatically turn your creatives into standard banner sizes that fill as many ad spaces as possible then you might need to apply creative autoresize function.
+If you want to automatically turn your creatives into standard banner sizes that fill as many ad spaces as possible then you might need to apply the creative autoresize function.

 At the end of ad campaign creation on SmartyAds DSP, you need to upload creative.
 In the window where you add the creative, you'll find the toggle ‘Autoresize'.

 Then the autoresize toggle should be activated.
 After this, all the creatives will be automatically fitted to ad placement.
 This feature is especially valuable for those advertisers who have non-standard banners.
-The optimized size will keep the resolution perfect so that advertiser will get more ad impressions by filling more ad placements.
+The optimized size will keep the resolution perfect so that advertisers will get more ad impressions by filling more ad placements.

-Some important aspects of banners placement
+Some important aspects of banner placement

 Let us look through the prism of banner placement, but not only through the banner ad sizes.
 The half-page, wide skyscraper, and large rectangle banners are effective too — not only the medium rectangle.

 The banner sizes or their positions are key important things.
-Banner ads are the first things that catch your eyes and that's why they are often placed at the top of the page.
+Banner ads are the first things that catch your eye and that's why they are often placed at the top of the page.

 The conversions are not determined by the banner size only.
-Since the ad sizes of the banners mentioned above are different, the content should have the maximum impact, because people decide to click or not to click in less than 1 second.
+Since the ad sizes of the banners mentioned above are different, the content should have the maximum impact, because people decide to click or not in less than 1 second.

 What about banner design?

 It is commonly believed that banners should be of vibrant colors, however, it is only universally true for outdoor billboards and screens like DOOH.
-Stunning visuals are also common for vinyl banners, including outdoor vinyl banners installed at trade shows and big gatherings.
+Stunning visuals are also common for a vinyl banner ad.
+It applies to outdoor vinyl banners installed at trade shows and big gatherings.